ChetanThorat18/LeetCode/2251-number-of-flowers-in-full-bloom/NOTES.md

-The time complexity of the provided code is O((m + n) log m), where 'm' is the number of flowers and 'n' is the number of people.
+The time complexity of the code is O((m + n) log m), where 'm' is the number of flowers and 'n' is the number of people.

 Here's the breakdown: